ingo/ingo.github.io/_recipes/greek_gigantes.md

 ---
 author: The Wanderlust Kitchen
 category: Sides
-description: Greek Gigantes are, not surprisingly, GIANT beans!
-In this recipe, the gigantes are slow cooked in a rich tomato sauce until perfectly creamy and tender.
-  Serve over toasted crusty bread for an easy vegetarian meal.
+description: Greek Gigantes, meaning “giant beans”, live up to their name.
+These large white beans are slow simmered in a rich tomato and herb sauce until perfectly tender and creamy.
+They make a satisfying vegetarian main dish when served over crusty toasted bread.
+The beans become melt-in-your-mouth soft and soak up the flavors of the aromatic sauce.
 image: greek_gigantes.jpg
 original_title: Greek Gigantes
 size: servings